BirdeeHub/nixCats-nvim/nix/templates/kickstart-nvim/README.md

 # This is the help for the nixCats lazy wrapper

+Or well, most of the help for it.
+There is also help for it at [:h nixCats.luaUtils](../../nixCatsHelp/luaUtils.txt)

 It is the entirety of [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) with very few changes, but uses nixCats to download everything

 enter a new directory then run: